stefmolin/data-morph/docs/quickstart.rst

 .. code:: console

-   $ data-morph --start-shape panda --target-shape star --classic
+   $ data-morph --start panda --target star --classic

 Animations generated in classic mode include only the scatter plot and the summary statistics: